Typical Illinois DUI Punishment (or sentence):

 •Fines and costs of approximately $1,700.00;

 •Required to complete all of the drug and alcohol treatment recommendations;

 First, although court supervision is not a conviction it is also not a dismissal.
 With court supervision the court has authority to make you pay a fine, pay court costs, and complete other requirements.
 After the period of court supervision (usually 1 year) you will be required to return to court for a final “return date.”
 At the return date the court will confirm that you have completed all of the court’s requirements and paid all of the court fines and costs.
 Provided everything is complete and all fines and costs are paid and you have not been arrested during the period of the court supervision, the case will be terminated and the case will be over without you receiving a conviction.
 However, if there was a new arrest or if everything is not complete the court supervision could be revoked.

 Not everyone can get Court Supervision:

 The Court cannot sentence you to Court Supervision if you previously had a prior DUI, Statutory Summary Suspension or Reckless Driving charge, regardless of when the prior charged occurred.
 For example, if you received court supervision on a DUI charge 25 years ago, you cannot obtain court supervision.

 What is A Victim Impact Panel:

 A Victim Impact Panel is a presentation by family members of a person who was killed by a DUI driver or by a person who has injured or killed another person when they were driving while intoxicated.
-The VIP is approximately 2 hours long.
+The Victim Impact Panel is approximately 2 hours long.
 Only by court order can you attend a victim impact panel.
 For this reason you cannot complete it prior to sentencing.
 Nevertheless, it is possible to complete it early in the sentence.
 However, it has to be scheduled because space is limited.